tanner-d/vim-bbye/README.md

 Using
 -----
-Instead of `:bdelete` and `:bwipeout`, use `:Bdelete` and `:Bwipeout` respectively.
-Fortunately autocomplete helps by sorting `:Bdelete` before its lowercase brother.
+Instead of `:bdelete` and `:bwipeout`, use `:BbyeDelete` and `:BbyeWipeout` respectively.

-As it's likely you'll be using `:Bdelete` often, make a shortcut to `\q`, for example, to save time.
+As it's likely you'll be using `:BbyeDelete` often, make a shortcut to `\q`, for example, to save time.
 Throw this to your `vimrc`:
 ```
-:nnoremap <Leader>q :Bdelete<CR>
+:nnoremap <Leader>q :BbyeDelete<CR>
 ```

 ### Buffer delete vs wipeout
 Vim has two commands for closing a buffer: `:bdelete` and `:bwipeout`.
 The former removes the file from the buffer list, clears its options, variables and mappings.
 However, it remains in the jumplist, so `Ctrl-o` takes you back and reopens the file.
-If that's not what you want, use `:bwipeout` or Bbye's equivalent `:Bwipeout` where you would've used `:bdelete`.
+If that's not what you want, use `:bwipeout` or Bbye's equivalent `:BbyeWipeout` where you would've used `:bdelete`.

 ### Closing all open buffers and files
 Occasionally you'll want to close all open buffers and files while leaving your pristine window setup as is.
 That's easy.
 Just do:
 ```
-:bufdo :Bdelete
+:bufdo :BbyeDelete
 ```

 For some variations, like closing all-but-one buffer, see [@qiushihe](https://github.com/qiushihe)'s script in https://github.com/moll/vim-bbye/pull/4.